 It is the first time we have ever seen one this big and according to our research, its flying season is 6-9 weeks but is this can change according to weather conditions.
 The nymphal period (when it is a larva still growing) varies from 5-6 years depending on the local environment.

 We spotted the dragonfly while we were checking our cucumber and pumpkin patch in a corner of the garden.
-A stream runs though here, and they may be part of the reason we saw the dragon fly.
+A stream runs through here, and they may be part of the reason we saw the dragonfly.
 They are flying creatures whose larvae grow up near muddy streams.

 It is the biggest dragonfly we are ever seen.
-It’s body was over over 8 cms/3.2 inches long.
+Its body was over 8 cms/3.2 inches long.
 It had flown away when we went back to check a few hours later.

 Have a happy flying Sunday, everyone!